 First, let’s take a look at the company’s description.

-Perpendicular ovals remind about the T letter and a wheel, which symbolises a car.
+Perpendicular ovals remind us of the T letter and a wheel, which symbolises a car.

 The large oval that includes all these symbols is for the world that surrounds Toyota.

-The lines have a different thickness which reminds about the traditional Japanese brush painting.
+The lines have different thicknesses which remind us of the traditional Japanese brush painting.